Hot and Sour Soup is the PERFECT combo of spicy and savory, made with pork, veggies, tofu, and eggs in a savory broth. Better than takeout!

-Hot and Sour Soup is one of my all-time favorite Chinese food recipes, made with pork and tofu in a savory broth that’s a little bit hot, a little bit sour, and full of flavor.
+Hot and Sour Soup is one of my all-time favorite Chinese dishes, made with pork and tofu in a savory broth that’s a little bit hot, a little bit sour, and full of flavor.
 This is a lot like egg drop soup, but with heartier ingredients like meat and vegetables instead of mostly egg.
 Serve this with one of my other popular take-out recipes, like Hunan Chicken, or Mongolian Beef.

 Ingredients

-- 1 ounce woodear mushrooms
+- 1 ounce wood ear mushrooms

 - 1 bunch green onions , cut into thirds